-The greatness of high-end aesthetic bonded restorations does not resides only on the aesthetics, but on their bond strength and their intimate adhesion to the healthy remaining structures, many times giving back to the tooth a lot of its original strength.
-When working additively this effect tends to increase.
-Cementation is the critical phase of these treatments and must be performed with the greatest care.
+Ceramic veneer cementation is a crucial step to get the amazing, gorgeous, long-lasting smile your patient deserves.
+The greatness of high-end aesthetic bonded restorations lies not only in their aesthetics, but in their bond strength and their intimate adhesion to the healthy remaining structures, many times giving back to the tooth a lot of its original strength.
+When working additively this effect increases.
 In this article we will present a simple protocol using modern materials and taking the most of their advantages.

-All the laboratory work was done by Mr. Daniele Rondoni, form Savona, a proud Styleitaliano member.
+All the laboratory work was done by Mr. Daniele Rondoni (Savona, Italy), a proud Styleitaliano Honorary member.

-Initial problem, multiple unaesthetic restorations, misaligned teeth and mild discoloration, dark and white.
+Initial problem, multiple unaesthetic restorations, misaligned teeth and mild darker and lighter discolorations.

-Lateral view shows cervical defects on the lateral and disproportions over all the anterior teeth.
+The lateral view shows cervical defects on the lateral and disproportions all over the anterior teeth.

-On the right side we find as well plenty of defects, as the opaque aspect of the 11, previously treated endodontically and reconstructed with a fiver post, proximal stains and disproportions.
+On the right side we find as well plenty of defects, as the opaque aspect of the 11, previously endodontically treated and restored with a fiber post, proximal stains and disproportions.

-Occlusal view is one of the most important protections for analysis when planning veneers, this vision will indicate us how much material are we able to add or how much should we subtract.
-Working additively is of out-most importance and should be our goal as much as possible.
-We can appreciate here how much we can add material to both centrals and laterals, where the centrals will need small preparation (especially in the incisal area), the laterals will not need any preparation.
+Occlusal view is one of the most important pieces of a correct analysis when planning veneers, this vision will indicate us how much material we can add or how much should we subtract.
+Working additively is of utmost importance and should be our goal as much as possible.
+We can appreciate here how much we can add material to both centrals and laterals, where the centrals will need a little preparation (especially in the incisal area), the laterals will not need any preparation.

-Silicone guide placed and occlusal view of the teeth after being prepared over the mock-up resin.
+The silicone guide was placed.
+Here is the occlusal view of the teeth after being prepared over the mock-up resin.
 Note how little structure was removed.
 After this vestibular preparation, we can get rid of the mock-up and finish accordingly our proximal and cervical areas.

 Veneers are cemented one by one under complete isolation.
-In this image, the detail of the isolation of the tooth 11 with a 212 clamp and the other proximal areas accessible through the other holes, note how the enamel surface of the 12 is untouched while the centrals as mentioned above required adjustments at the incisal level.
-All proximal an cervical margins are located in enamel.
-Composite build-up is previously treated with 50 microns Aluminium Oxide sandblasting to grant maximum boding levels as well in the old composite.
+In this image, the detail of the isolation of tooth 11 with a 212 clamp and the other proximal areas accessible through the other holes, note how the enamel surface of tooth 12 is untouched while the centrals, as mentioned above, required adjustments at the incisal level.
+All proximal and cervical margins are located in enamel.
+Composite build-up is previously treated with 50 micron Aluminum Oxide particle sandblasting to guarantee maximum boding levels as well in the old composite.

 We decided to follow a total etch technique.
-The tooth is etched for 30 seconds with orthophosphoric acid.
+The tooth is etched for 30 seconds with 37% phosphoric acid.

-In any etching technique, the complete elimination of the etching agent is of outmost importance, we recommend to wash generously for about 20 seconds in order to remove all the debris that the acid could left.
+In any etching technique, the complete elimination of the etching agent is of utmost importance, we recommend to wash generously for about 20 seconds in order to remove all the acid debris that could be left.
 Dry carefully when performing total etch as the collagen network can collapse if over drying.
 We can always choose the self-etching technique in case we need or want to dry thoroughly.

 The aspect of the etched substrate.
 Preparation must look opaque and clean.

-While preparing the intra-oral field, the feldspatic ceramic veneers are etched.
-If we etch with a 10% hydrofluoric acid we etch for 1:30 minutes, instead if we use 5% the recommended times is about 3 minutes.
-Make sure that the internal surface of the veneers look uniform and frosted, without the presence of debris, white spots or shiny areas.
+While preparing the intra-oral field, the feldspathic ceramic veneers are etched.
+If we etch with a 10% hydrofluoric acid we etch for 1.5 minutes, instead if we use 5% acid, the recommended time is about 3 minutes.
+Make sure that the internal surface of the veneers looks even and frosted, without the presence of debris, white spots or shiny areas.
 If that is the case, clean with phosphoric acid and etch again.
 If veneers do not remain clean we may consider air abrasion of the internal surface.
 (For Emax veneers we etch for 20 seconds)

-After scrubbing movement the agent has to be thinned with air, assuring that there will be no excess in the surface that can interfere with the veneer passive setting.
+After rubbing movement the agent has to be thinned with air, ensuring that there will be no excess on the surface that can interfere with the passive sitting of the veneer.

-Polymerisation should be done properly.
+Polymerization should be done properly.
 Manufacturers recommend generally 20-30 seconds.
-We suggest to over-polymerize, this will grant us a strong hybrid layer even in areas where the light can not arrive from the intimate contact of the lamp but slightly further.
+We suggest to over-polymerize, this will guarantee a strong hybrid layer even in areas where the light cannot arrive from the intimate contact of the lamp but slightly further.

 Polymerization strategy is exactly the same.
 An extended polymerization will help to increase the quality of the bonding layer.
-We recommend to polymerise for one minute only if we have thinned the layer of bonding to the maximum.
+We recommend to light cure for one minute only if we have thinned the layer of bonding to the maximum.

 Light passes properly through the whole veneer, especially in the incisal area.
 The more intimate the contact of the lamp is with the veneer, the better conversion of the material.
 Extended polymerization is strongly suggested.